Twi/blog2/data/posts/product-vs-project.md

 I don't know if Mastodon can really become a product because of how diverse the community is.
-There's not really one common tie that binds everyone together, there's a lot of smaller communities that all interoperate.
+There's not really one common tie that binds everyone together, there are a lot of smaller communities that all interoperate.

 In terms of mastodon.social, that may be able to become a product with